Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Preventing HPV infection is difficult.
 It is easier to prevent the occurrence of a large number of warts.
 It is important to follow simple rules to reduce the risk of infection:

-1. Observe hygiene rules, wash your hands regularly.
+1. Maintain good hygiene and wash your hands regularly.

-2. If cuts, scratches on the hands are found, they should be immediately treated with disinfectants, alcohol, brilliant green.
+2. If cuts or scratches are found on your hands, you must immediately treat them with disinfectants, alcohol, and brilliant green.

-3. In the bath, gym, sauna, you must wear special shoes, do not use other people's personal belongings.
+3. In the bathhouse, gym, or sauna, you must wear special shoes and not use other people’s personal belongings.

-4. When cutting raw fish, meat, when working with household chemicals, protective gloves must be used.
+4. When cutting raw fish, meat, or working with household chemicals, you must use protective gloves.

-6. It is important to strengthen the immune system, temper, control the diet, move more.
+6. It is important to strengthen the immune system, toughen up, control your diet, and move more.

-7. It is necessary to saturate the body with vitamins.
-In the season you need to eat fresh vegetables, fruits, and drink vitamin complexes in winter.
+7. You should saturate your body with vitamins.
+During the season you need to eat fresh vegetables and fruits, and in winter take vitamin complexes.

 Conclusion

 You should not contact people if they have warts.
-It is especially undesirable to shake hands, as well as touch objects that have been touched by a person infected with HPV.
-When infected, effective methods of treatment should be used, and then the question of the causes of warts on the fingers will lose its relevance.
+It is especially undesirable to shake hands or touch objects that have been touched by a person infected with HPV.
+If infected, effective treatment methods should be used, and then the question of the causes of warts on the fingers will lose its relevance.

 CATEGORIES